4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 	    - Security mechanisms or policies may force termination if a process violates security rules or access controls.
 	- **Deadlock Resolution**:
 	    - In multi-process systems, processes might be terminated to resolve deadlocks where processes are waiting for resources indefinitely.
-- #### Process States
-	- Trace
-		- The code of the process
-	- Dispatcher
-		- A process itself responsible for
 - #### Process State Models
 	- 2 State model
 		- ![](/Pasted%20image%2020230912151828.png)